 ‘WHAT IN THE NAME OF EVERYTHING HOLY WAS THAT?!!’
 I practically yell at my similarly semi-conscious girlfriend.
 Sleepily she says ‘Somebody’s stupid kid’s yelling, it’s probably just sick or something’, before she once again, slips back into unconsciousness.
 I was shell-shocked, aghast, horrified and disturbed all at once, sitting quietly in my chair trying to compose myself and mop up the blood now flowing freely from my burst eardrums… A whole new world of bizarre and awful possibilities now opened up before me.
 ‘Holy Crap’ I said ‘imagine travelling with one of those!’…

 Yes, travelling with kids can be an exhausting, trying and interesting experience.
-Recently in my travels I met several parents on the road who had been travelling around the world (or part of it) with young children.
+Recently in my travels, I met several parents on the road who had been travelling around the world (or part of it) with young children.
 Given my vast experience with children (this one time I held a baby for about 7 minutes), I had no idea what it would take to travel with a couple of mini-me’s and just sort of presumed that they’d probably eat, drink, pee and poop in much the same way as myself.. wow was I wrong.
-I now have a new-found respect for parents… I’m currently having enough of a challenge travelling around the world with just an inanimate object to look after (my bag) and I’ve almost left that on 2 trains, dropped it in a river, singed it with a fire and left it chained to a bush overnight for safekeeping.
+I now have a new-found respect for parents… I’m currently having enough of a challenge travelling around the world with just an inanimate object to look after (my bag) and I’ve almost left that on 2 trains, dropped it in a river, half melted it with a fire and left it chained to a bush overnight for safe keeping.

 After chatting to a few experienced world travellers who have enjoyed travelling with children, I got some top tips on how they (very impressively) get by day to day.